nicolagatta/Cheat-Sheet---Active-Directory/README.md

 Find-GPOLocation -Identity <user> -Verbose

 # Enumerate GPO applied on a specific OU
-# Get-NetOU specifies an array of GPO names (GUID) applied in the "gplink" property
+# Get-DomainOU specifies an array of GPO names (GUID) applied in the "gplink" property
 # This can be used to find the information of the GPO with Get-NetGPO
 Get-NetGPO -Name '{GUID_in_gplink}'